volocyuha/BetterDiscord-HomePage/README.md

 - BetterDiscord desktop client
 - Windows, macOS, and Linux where BetterDiscord is supported
-- Designed for Discord's current native dark-theme variables
+- Designed to match Discord's native Light, Ash, Dark, and Onyx themes

 Compatibility with every theme or plugin cannot be guaranteed.
 Home Page intentionally keeps a lower content-layer priority so floating islands, menus, and popovers from other plugins can appear above it.